kudobuilder/kudo.dev/content/blog/blog-2020-07-10-cassandra-ga.md

 ## Planned Features

-There are a couple of planned features for KUDO Cassandra, although we are not fully sure about the priority - If you're going to evaluate or use KUDO Cassandra, let us know what you like or need.
+There are a couple of planned features for KUDO Cassandra, although we are not fully sure about the priorities - If you're going to use or evaluate KUDO Cassandra, let us know what you like or need.

 * [Cassandra Reaper](http://cassandra-reaper.io/) for managing repair maintenance
 * Improvements to Backup & Restore for single nodes